xiaoh8554-cmyk/oop-java/README.md

 b. git push
+  type the command below in vscode by following
+  1. git init
-  type the command below in vscode by following git init git add . git commit -am "leave a command or message on this push, e.g. whhat you update/do" git push origin 'branch name'
+  2. git add .
+  3. git commit -am "leave a command or message on this push, e.g. whhat you update/do"
+  4. git push origin 'branch name'

 c. git pull
-  type the command below in vscode by following git pull origin main
+  git pull origin main